 Build off of what you know about your existing supporters to reach new ones

 For your nonprofit to continue growing its revenue and impact, you need to strike the balance between donor retention and acquisition.
 Growing your donor base is essential to ensuring you achieve organizational growth as well.
 Consider the following campaigns to advertise your nonprofit to prospective new supporters:

-- Keyword search: Share advertisements at the tops of search engine result pages, showing the ads to individuals who are searching for keywords closely aligned with your nonprofit’s mission.
+- Keyword search: Share digital ads to individuals who have historically searched for keywords closely aligned with your nonprofit’s mission.
 They’re seeking a way to engage with a nonprofit like yours, and your ads can answer their question.

 - Lookalike audiences: Target individuals with similar characteristics and interests as your known supporters with ads.
 They could have similar demographics, be located in the same area, or even support causes and organizations that are closely aligned with your mission.

 The main idea is that you’re targeting ads to individuals who, while potentially new to your nonprofit, are likely to be interested in it.
 Encourage them to get involved and engage with your various campaigns and opportunities, then grow their engagement with retention strategies.